-External Activities and Costs encompasses other processes that are undertaken by third parties and are these activities undertaken on an as required basis including economic and marketing research.
+External Activities and Costs encompasses other processes that are undertaken by third parties and are these activities undertaken on an as required basis including economic and marketing research and industry's contributions to the FRDC through a Levy process.
 All of this is undertaken to ensure decision-making and management of aquaculture industry activities is consistent and based on complete and verifiable information.

 To ensure effective engagement of external expertise to support PIRSA Fisheries and Aquaculture activities.
+To facilitate collection of FRDC research fees on behalf of the SBT sector.